- Nuclear & Particle Physics

 The Center for Functional Nanomaterials (CFN) explores the unique properties of materials and processes at the nanoscale.
 The CFN is a user-oriented research center whose mission is to be an open facility for the nanoscience research community and advance the science of nanomaterials that address the nation's energy challenges.
 CFN hosts a broad range of nanoscience research in such diverse fields as efficient catalysts, fuel cell chemistries and architectures, and photovoltaic components.

-Chemistry department scientists conduct basic and applied research in the chemical sciences with an emphasis on new energy conversion pathways.
+Chemistry Division scientists conduct basic and applied research in the chemical sciences with an emphasis on new energy conversion pathways.
 Primary research subjects include catalysis and electrocatalysis for sustainable fuel synthesis and use, solar energy conversion to fuels, fundamental gas and condensed phase molecular dynamics, radiation chemistry, and advanced chemical separations for energy applications.